How to Avoid Identity Theft

 Identity theft is not a recent phenomenon solely tied to the rise of the Internet; its origins extend deep into history.
 Long before online banking or social media, individuals devised cunning methods to impersonate others, gaining access to their wealth, property, or even their personal narratives.
 At its core, identity theft involves the wrongful use of someone else’s personal information to commit fraud, deceit, or various other crimes.

 The proliferation of digital landscapes has exacerbated the issue.
 Today, personal data such as bank account details, social security numbers, and even medical histories can be stolen in a matter of seconds.
-Moreover, it extends beyond monetary concerns.
+It extends beyond monetary concerns.
 Stolen identities can be exploited to commit a wide range of offenses, from securing loans in your name to assuming your online persona, tarnishing your reputation, or even engaging in criminal activities while using your identity.
 It forms a complex web of deception that has experienced exponential growth in recent years.

 The Landscape of Identity Theft in South Africa